JellyRollJunior/leet-code-journal/README.md

     * Neat trick: dummy node for head
 * Linked List Cycle
 * Reverse Linked List
+* Middle of the Linked List
+    * Pretty easy question but you need to work on getting it right the first time. no re-running in interviews

 Tree
 * Invert Binary Tree